Kolyasisan/Core-Update-Manager/Documentation.md

 {
     public override void OnAwake()
     {
-        //This is my new Awake.
+        //This is the new Awake method.
     }
 }
 ```